gopub/wine/README.md

         "msg": ""
     }
 ## Recommendations
-Wine which is designed for modular web applications/services is not a general purpose web server.
+Wine designed for modular web applications/services is not a general purpose web server.
 It should be used behind a web server such as Nginx, Caddy which provide compression, security features.